Neos-cam-hacks/openfang/doc/SXJ02ZM/SXJ02ZM_instructions.md

 - After the flashing, click on read at the top icons and see if something was written to the flash.
 <img src="/doc/SXJ02ZM/img/windows_flasher_7.png" width="300">

+- Don't forget to resolder the VCC pin.